Simply LaKita

 Let’s get started!

-ingredients needed to make tuna salad in separate bowls
+Overhead view of ingredients needed to make tuna salad in separate bowls on black tile surface.

 1. Tuna - Any variety or brand that you prefer will work, including light tuna.
 I usually go with wild white tuna that’s canned in water.